unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 By 13th level, you have learned enough about the workings of tek that you can improvise the use of items even when they are not intended for you.
 You ignore all class, race, and level requirements on the use of alien artifacts.

-####  Thief’s Reflexes
+####  Thief's Reflexes

 When you reach 17th level, you have become adept at laying ambushes and quickly escaping danger.
 You can take two turns during the first round of any combat.
 You take your first turn at your normal initiative and your second turn at your initiative minus 10.
-You can’t use this feature when you are surprised.
+You can't use this feature when you are surprised.

 \page
 #  Scout